KristianOellegaard/homeassistant-stokercloud/README.md

 3. Clik the three dots on the top right
 4. Click "Custom repositories"
 5. Add https://github.com/KristianOellegaard/homeassistant-stokercloud/ and a category of your choice

+# Adding the integration

+When you add the integration, an empty field will appear.
+You need to enter your Stoker Cloud username.

+Currently the integration is read-only so you do not need to enter your password